Updated May 2026: This article was rewritten and refreshed for accuracy and relevance.

 This isn't an argument against SOC tooling.
 Those platforms are valuable and often necessary.

-• Independent GRC owns risk strategy, challenge, prioritization, and reporting
+But the lanes should be clear: SOC vendors own tooling, evidence, and automation.
+Independent GRC owns risk strategy, challenge, prioritization, and reporting.

 The Bottom Line

 SOC vendors aren't wrong for offering concierge GRC.
-But they shouldn't own risk strategy-and customers shouldn't confuse lightweight guidance with real GRC.
+But they shouldn't own risk strategy — and customers shouldn't confuse lightweight guidance with real GRC.

 If your program is designed primarily to pass audits, it will fail when risk actually matters.
+The structural alternative is integrating GRC into your program management lifecycle from initiation through closure, so compliance is a byproduct of how the program runs rather than a separate effort.

-Strong GRC is independent, opinionated, and built to withstand scrutiny-not just survive the next audit.
+Strong GRC is independent, opinionated, and built to withstand scrutiny — not just survive the next audit.

 Frequently Asked Questions